Generic Logic, Inc.

 The GLG JavaScript Library implements full GLG run-time functionality present in the GLG C/C++, C# and Java libraries, allowing the same graphical page and programming logic to be shared between the desktop, web and mobile versions of an application.

 The library uses HTML5 canvas to render graphics and supports all major browsers: Chrome, Firefox, Edge and Safari, as well as mobile browsers.
-Since the rendering is performed by the browser on the client side, the server load is reduced, making it possible to use low-end embedded web servers for hosting a web application.
+Since all rendering is performed by the browser on the client side, the server load is reduced, making it possible to use low-end embedded web servers for hosting a web application.

 Web / Mobile Deployment with AJAX and Server-Side Graphics Server

-The GLG Graphics Server is used to deploy the HMI displays on an application server.
 The Graphics Server takes care of generating dynamic images of the HMI displays and updating them with the real-time data.
 The Graphics Server uses the same C# or Java API as the corresponding desktop applications, making it possible to reuse the existing application code and quickly deploy the application on the web with ASP.NET or JSP with minimal changes.

 More Information